European Geostationary Navigation Overlay Service

-The European Geostationary Navigation Overlay Service (EGNOS) is a satellite-based augmentation system (SBAS) developed by the European Space Agency and EUROCONTROL on behalf of the European Commission.
-Currently, it supplements the GPS by reporting on the reliability and accuracy of their positioning data and sending out corrections.
-The system will supplement Galileo in a future version.
+The European Geostationary Navigation Overlay Service (EGNOS) is a satellite-based augmentation system (SBAS) developed by the European Space Agency and Eurocontrol on behalf of the European Commission.
+Currently, it supplements GPS by reporting on the reliability and accuracy of their positioning data and sending out corrections.
+The system will supplement Galileo in the future version 3.0.

 EGNOS consists of 40 Ranging Integrity Monitoring Stations, 2 Mission Control Centres, 6 Navigation Land Earth Stations, the EGNOS Wide Area Network (EWAN), and 3 geostationary satellites.
-Ground stations determine accuracy data of the satellite navigation systems and transfer it to the geostationary satellites; users may freely obtain this data from those satellites using an EGNOS-enabled receiver, or over the Internet.
+Ground stations determine the accuracy of the satellite navigation systems data and transfer it to the geostationary satellites; users may freely obtain this data from those satellites using an EGNOS-enabled receiver, or over the Internet.
 One main use of the system is in aviation.

 According to specifications, horizontal position accuracy when using EGNOS-provided corrections should be better than seven metres.
 In practice, the horizontal position accuracy is at the metre level.

 Similar service is provided in North America by the Wide Area Augmentation System (WAAS), in Russia by the System for Differential Corrections and Monitoring (SDCM), and in Asia, by Japan's Multi-functional Satellite Augmentation System (MSAS) and India's GPS-aided GEO augmented navigation (GAGAN).

-Galileo and EGNOS budget for the 2021–2027 period is €9 billion
+Galileo and EGNOS received a budget of €14.6 billion for its six-year, 2021–2027, research and development period.

 History and roadmap

 The system started its initial operations in July 2005, with accuracy better than two metres and availability above 99%.
-As of July 2005, EGNOS has been broadcasting a continuous signal, and at the end of July 2005 the system was again used to track cyclists in the Tour de France road race.
+As of July 2005, EGNOS has been broadcasting a continuous signal, and at the end of July 2005, the system was again used to track cyclists in the Tour de France road race.

 In 2009, the European Commission announced it had signed a contract with the company European Satellite Services Provider to run EGNOS.
 The official start of operations was announced by the European Commission on 1 October 2009.
 The system was certified for use in safety of life applications in March 2011.
 An EGNOS Data Access Service became available in July 2012.

 Initial work to extend EGNOS coverage to the Southern Africa region is being done under a project called ESESA - EGNOS Service Extension to South Africa.

 The European Commission is defining the roadmap for the evolution of the EGNOS mission.
 This roadmap should cope with legacy and new missions: